scala/actors-migration/src/jekyll/actor-migration-guide.md

        }
     }

+The remote actors will not work with `ActWithStash` out of the box.
+The method `register('name, this)` needs to be replaced with:

+    registerActorRef('name, self)

+In later steps of migration calls to `registerActorRef` and `alive` should be treated like any other calls.

 After this point user can run the test suite and the whole system should behave as before.
-The `StashingActor` and `Actor` use the same infrastructure so the system should behave exactly the same.
+The `ActWithStash` and `Actor` use the same infrastructure so the system should behave exactly the same.

 ### Step 4 - Removing the `act` Method

-In this section we describe how to remove the `act` method from `StashingActor`s and how to change the methods used in the `StashingActor` to resemble Akka.
+In this section we describe how to remove the `act` method from `ActWithStash`s and how to change the methods used in the `ActWithStash` to resemble Akka.
 Since this step can be complex, it is recommended to do changes one actor at a time.
 In Scala, an actor's behavior is defined by implementing the `act` method.
 Logically, an actor is a concurrent process which executes the body of its `act` method, and then terminates.
 In Akka, the behavior is defined by using a global message handler which processes the messages in the actor's mailbox one by one.
 The message handler is a partial function, returned by the `receive` method, which gets applied to each message.

-Since the behavior of Akka methods in the `StashingActor` depends on the removal of the `act` method we have to do that first.
+Since the behavior of Akka methods in the `ActWithStash` depends on the removal of the `act` method we have to do that first.
 Then we will give the translation rules for translating individual methods of the `scala.actors.Actor` trait.

 #### Removal of `act`